disa-lab/DeepSentimentSECrossPlatform/README.md

 # Deep Sentiment SE Cross-Platform

-This repository contains the data, code, pre-trained models, experiment results for our ressearch project - **An Empirical Study of Deep Learning Sentiment Detection Tools for Software Engineering in Cross-Platform Settings**
+This repository contains the data, code, pre-trained models, experiment results for our ressearch project - **An Empirical Study of Three Deep Learning Sentiment Detection Tools for SE in Cross-Platform Settings**

 ## Overview of Sentiment4SE
 A deep learning based Sentiment Analysis tool for Software Engineering datasets.